lmontaut/dotfiles/README.md

         - Brigthness is modified etc
         - Touchpad may not work as expected: `xinput` to list devices.
 You'll find the id of the touchpad.
         - `xinput list-props <touchpad-id>`.
 This will give you in parenthesis the ids of parameters you want to modify.
+    - Polybar needs to be installed: https://github.com/polybar/polybar
+    - Lots of polybar themes: https://github.com/adi1090x/polybar-themes#shades
+    - You can also switch to using i3bar, comment/decomment in i3/config
 - zsh & oh-my-zsh
     - Go to line after prompt: https://github.com/agnoster/agnoster-zsh-theme/issues/65
 - tmux